As summer camps wind to a close and kids make their final splashes at the pool, parents have one thing on their minds: back-to-school shopping.

 9. Wireless Communication

-AT&T Wireless, Sprint, US Cellular and Verizon all offer military discounts, so if you’re in the market for new cell phone plans to keep in touch with your active student, you have a great variety to choose from.
+Most cell phone providers, like T-Mobile, offer military discounts, so if you’re in the market for new cell phone plans to keep in touch with your active student, contact your provider to ask what they offer for military families.
 (Some offer military discounts on devices and accessories as well.)

 10. Exchange Price Match Policy